habi/EAWAG-manuscript/manuscript.md

 ![Static three-dimensional view of extracted otolith of specimen 104016.
 The specimen was scanned with a voxel size of 13 μm.
 The extracted otolith has a size of approximately 250 x 350 x 150 pixels.
 The axes are labeled in mm steps.
 A dynamic view of the visualization is available in the [Supplementary Materials].](images/104016.head.rec.otolith.region.3D.png){#fig:otolith3d}

+The notebook for extracting the otoliths can be run in your browser without installing any software via Binder [@doi:10.25080/majora-4af1f417-011] by [clicking a single button](https://mybinder.org/v2/gh/habi/eawag/HEAD?labpath=ExtractOtoliths.ipynb) in the [README file](https://github.com/habi/EAWAG/blob/master/README.md) of the [project repository](https://github.com/habi/EAWAG) [@doi:10.5281/zenodo.6798632].
+This downloads the tomographic data of *one* fish and performs the otolith extraction and visualization in your browser.

 ## Discussion {.page_break_before}

 We acquired high resolution tomographic datasets of a large collection of Cichlids.
-The acquired datasets were imaged over a wide-spanning range of voxel size (3.5--50 μm) permitting both the analysis of finest details we wanted to resolve (i.e. the structure of the teeth) and having datasets spanning the whole region of interest of the fishes (i.e. the whole head for principle component analysis)
+The acquired datasets were imaged over a wide-spanning range of voxel size (3.5--50 μm) permitting both the analysis of finest details we wanted to resolve (i.e. the structure of the teeth) and having datasets spanning the whole region of interest of the fishes (i.e. the whole head for principle components analysis)

 ### Imaging and preparation for analysis